wowaddonmaker/EasyFind/README.md

 - Achievements and statistics (including nested categories)
 - Guild and social features
 - Professions
-- All currencies from your character's Currency tab, including seasonal and legacy currencies
+- All currencies from your character's Currency tab, including seasonal and legacy currencies (shows current amounts inline)
+- Faction reputations with visual progress bars showing renown level, friendship rank, or traditional standing
 - Coverage is always expanding.
 If a panel exists in the default UI, the goal is for EasyFind to reach it

 ### Map Search